dylancsom/BAYMAX-INTEGRATED-GUI/README.md

-# BAYMAX-GUI: Medical Robot Arm Control System
+# BAYMAX-INTEGRATED-GUI: Medical Robot Arm Control System

 A computer vision-powered robotic arm control system for medical applications.
 This system uses deep learning to segment and identify acute traumatic injuries and provides precise robotic arm positioning to target specific points of interest.